 “A FISHING VACATION”

 A good time on a fishing trip isn’t measured exclusively by a tape measure.
 That was the working philosophy of our Week 17 anglers.
 If we use the FHBA (Fun Had By All) measurement, this week was at the top of the list for the year.
 People had a great time.
 Over the years we have observed that our guests in August tend to be a bit less fanatic (or is that fInatic?) than those earlier in the season.
-They like to think of their trips as fishing vacations not quests to capture their personal best.
+They like to think of their trips as a fishing vacation not quests to capture their personal best.
 This group definitely fell into that category.
 There were many late morning starts and early returns throughout the week and even some “I think I’ll stay on this beautiful island” days.
 The group was motivated to have a good time not set a lodge trophy record.
 The pressure was off, and the good times just rolled along.

 Life on the island was simply wonderful this week.
 We had three glorious evenings of spectacular northern lights, one with guests sitting around the bonfire by the main lodge.
 Unlike earlier in the year, no one had to stay up until the wee hours to experience this northern delight.
 Some of the best displays were visible by 10:00 in the evening.
 We had magnificent dinners every night.
 We had exciting wildlife encounters, including a day where guests saw all three of our large wildlife critters—moose, black bear and muskoxen.
 We had an incredible amount of fun watching the exploits of our group on the TV screens after dinner; the hoots and hollers as people celebrated their catches were probably the best of the season.
 We had the first glimpses of fall color as the birch leaves started to turn yellow and the ground cover to reds.
 We heard the loons in the evening along with the first groups of migrating geese.
 We had some sunny days and some cloudy or windy days (this is fall up here), but conditions were always OK to fish.
 Most importantly we had a lot of laughs all week.
 And we had a lot of bent rods, but the trophy count for the week was the lowest of the season at 72, one of only two weeks where that number didn’t have three digits.
 Go back to the opening line: it’s not always the length of the fish but the enjoyment of the experience.
 Big fish decide when they want to eat not the angler.